ABaker14791/animated-toolbar/README.md

 ## What did I learn?

-I learned that css psudo classed are not part of the DOM, if I had known this I would have probably taken a different apprach to the indented animation.
+I learned that css psudo classed are not part of the DOM, I had to use a few hacks and work-arounds, if I had known this I would have probably taken a different apprach to the indented animation.